 “This is a small excerpt from a book I am currently writing on my recent travels through Southeast Asia last year.
-It covers my experiences hitchhiking through Asia and this particular story talks about the Philippines.
-Meeting the Lacdao family when I was in Manila, checking out Baguio, and tagging along with their family to Nueva Vizcaya Solano, Isabela, Manila and Nueva Ecija.”
+It covers my experiences hitchhiking and backpacking through Asia and this particular story talks about the Philippines.
+I talk about meeting the Lacdao family in Manila, checking out Baguio, and tagging along with their family to Nueva Vizcaya Solano, Isabela, Manila and Nueva Ecija.”

 My flight was delayed by two hours and I arrived in Manila at 2 AM.
 I sprawled out on the cold tile floor trying to rest in the airport, but security continually woke me up, nudging me with their feet until finally kicking me out at 4 AM.
 The taxis outside badgered me with their antics convincing me to pay for an un-metered ride to a “budget hotel” at 4 AM…I thought, “Fuck that…” and decided to walk around aimlessly.

 I always traveled with little money hidden in separate compartments of my pack in the event of getting mugged.
 As I walked through the night I noticed the poverty stricken city of Manila first hand as families slept on sidewalks.
 Wrapped in cardboard next to an abandoned store, they lay there silently, without a home or penny to their name.
 Homelessness became a common theme as I roamed further smelling the foul aroma of garbage fester in stagnant puddles along the roadway tiptoeing around them as I searched for a place to sleep.
 Manila was the filthiest, most dangerous city I have ever been to in my life as I would soon find out.